venikman/FPF/FPF-Spec.md

 **A‑2 — Arithmetic on ordinal.**
 *Smell:* averaging “stars” or ranking labels as if they were intervals.
-*Cure:* either keep order‑respecting operations only, or introduce a Gauge mapping that defines a proper Score range.
+*Cure:* either keep order‑respecting operations only, or introduce a **ScoringMethod** that defines a proper Score range.

 **A‑3 — Unit soup.**
 *Smell:* mixing milliseconds and seconds for the same template, or “%” and “points” for one Scale.